24 Oct Turn Anger into a Peaceful Heart

 Turn anger into a peaceful heart.

 Let’s be realistic: it’s completely normal for a mother to get angry with her children.
 Or with her partner, the in-laws, her clueless boss—or herself.
-Studies have found that the more children a woman has, the more time she spends with them or doing housework, or the more hassles she has with child care or her kids, the more angry she’s likely to be.
+Studies have found that the more children a woman has, the more time she spends with them or doing housework, or the more hassles she has with child care or her kids, the angrier she’s likely to be.
 There’s no need to feel guilty about anger itself.
 The real question is, what can you do about it?

 On the one hand, anger is a healthy emotion.
 It shines a bright light on things that should be different—like a child’s incessant whining, a partner’s broken agreements, or some stupid workplace policy that keeps you from your kids—and energizes you to try to change them.
 Bottling up anger numbs your other feelings as well, and it wears on your health.
 Acting like you are not mad when you really are is inauthentic and teaches kids to put on a false face themselves—not a good lesson.

 On the other hand, anger can be an emotional roller coaster that stresses the body and can create bad feelings for hours.
 And no other emotion has such an impact on relationships.
 When Mom or Dad gets mad, that’s scary and often overwhelming for kids since their parents are so big, powerful, and important.
-In an intimate relationship, frequent anger is very wounding; after a while, anyone would start wanting to step back from a person who’s mad a lot of the time.
+In an intimate relationship, frequent anger is very wounding; after a while, anyone would start wanting to step back from a person who’s angry a lot of the time.

 Fortunately, there’s a healthy middle path between tight-lipped self-censoring and boiling-over rage.